APC congratulates Health Minister at 64 — Nigeria Today

 APC congratulates Health Minister at 64

+“We are therefore comfortable to extol him as an example for others.
+He has been a good party man which makes him a dependable leader”.

-The post APC congratulates Health Minister at 64 appeared first on The Nation Nigeria.
+The post APC congratulates Health Minister at 64 appeared first on Vanguard News.

 Learn how to make money online.
 Click here